zeroxthreef/DISC/README.md

 # DISC
-A discord library for C
+A discord library for C. You can use it with C++, but it doesn't have any nifty objects.

 ## Status
 Very broken and in early stages.
 I plan on completing this.